ergest/sql_patterns/Part 1 - Core Principles/Chapter 3. Joining Data.md

 That's what I mean by multiplicity.
 This is extremely important when doing analysis because a single duplicate row will multiply all your results by a factor of 2 so your numbers will be inflated.

 #### Data Reduction
-Whenever we do an `inner join` the final result is always reduced down to just the matching rows.
+Whenever we do an `INNER JOIN` the final result is always reduced down to just the matching rows.

 For example it's very likely that only a subset of users that exist in the `users` table have ever made changes to, commented, or voted on posts on StackOverflow the majority being silent observers.
-When we do an `inner join` between `post_history` and `users` we only get the information for the active users.
+When we do an `INNER JOIN` between `post_history` and `users` we only get the information for the active users.

-For the purposes of our project, we only want the active ones so an `inner join` is very appropriate here.
-If we wanted everyone, we'd have to user an `outer join` There is one important point on this however.
+For the purposes of our project, we only want the active ones so an `INNER JOIN` is very appropriate here.
+If we wanted everyone, we'd have to user a `LEFT OUTER JOIN` There is one important point on this however.

-By doing an `inner join` you might be inadvertently restricting rows from a result because there might be missing data in the joined table.
-That's why as a rule of thumb I always advise to start with a `left join`.
+By doing an `INNER JOIN` you might be inadvertently restricting rows from a result because there might be missing data in the joined table.
+That's why as a rule of thumb I always advise to start with a `LEFT JOIN`.
 We'll cover that in Part 2 when we start to talk about patterns.

 #### Accidental Inner Join
-Did you know that SQL will ignore a `left join` clause and perform an `inner join` instead if you make this one simple mistake?
+Did you know that SQL will ignore a `LEFT JOIN` clause and perform an `INNER JOIN` instead if you make this one simple mistake?
 This is one of those SQL hidden secrets which sometimes gets asked as a trick question in interviews so strap in.

-When doing a `left join` you're intending to show all the results on the table in the `from` clause but if you need to limit
+When doing a `LEFT JOIN` you're intending to show all the results on the table in the `FROM` clause but if you need to limit

 Let's take a look at the example query from above:
 ```